MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

 See [Run, debug, and test an app package](../desktop/desktop-to-uwp-debug.md) for how you can debug your application in Visual Studio or using Windows debugging tools.

-## Generate an app package upload file for Store Submission
+## Generate an app package upload file for Store submission

-To distribute your app to the Microsoft Store, it is recommended that you generate an app package upload file (.msixupload or .appxupload).
+To distribute your app to the Microsoft Store, we recommend that you generate an **app package upload file** (.msixupload or .appxupload) and submit this file to Partner Center.
+Although it is possible to submit an app package or app bundle to Partner Center alone, we recommend that you submit an app package upload file instead.

+You can create an app package upload file by using the **Create App Packages** wizard in Visual Studio, or you can create one manually from existing app packages or app bundles.

 > [!NOTE]
 > If you want to create an app package (.msix or.appx) or app bundle (.msixbundle or .appxbundle) manually, see [Create an app package with the MakeAppx.exe tool](create-app-package-with-makeappx-tool.md).

-Although it is possible to submit an app package or app bundle to Partner Center alone, we recommend that you submit an **app package upload file**.
-You can create an app package upload file by using the **Create App Packages** wizard in Visual Studio, or you can create one manually from existing app packages or app bundles.

-Although it is possible to submit an app package or app bundle to Partner Center alone, we recommend that you submit an **app package upload file**.
-You can create an app package upload file by using the **Create App Packages** wizard in Visual Studio, or you can create one manually from existing app packages or app bundles, see [create your app package upload file manually](#create-your-app-package-upload-file-manually).

 ### Create your app package upload file using Visual Studio